sagitarious12/webex-chatbot-add-trello-card/readme.md

 ## Installation

+### First
-First thing that you need to do is go to [Botkit studio](https://studio.botkit.ai/login) in order to get an access token to use [BotKit](https://botkit.ai/docs/).
+Go to [Botkit studio](https://studio.botkit.ai/login) in order to get an access token to use [BotKit](https://botkit.ai/docs/).
 Once you get an access token, that needs to be placed in the .env file as the access_token.

 ![Building a bot with Botkit][Build-A-Bot-Botkit]
 ![Get the access token from Botkit][botkit-access-key]

+### Second
-Second thing that you need to do is download the [Cisco Webex Desktop platform](https://www.webex.com/downloads.html) and install and run it.
+Download the [Cisco Webex Desktop platform](https://www.webex.com/downloads.html) and install and run it.
 Once you get to the enter your work email address page just type in any email address and continue with creating a password.

 ![Login page on Webex Platform][webex-opening-screen]